-- 4. Loosen the axle pinch bolt and front axle shaft. - 5.
+- 4. Loosen the axle pinch bolt. - 5.
 Support your motorcycle securely and raise the front wheel off the ground using a maintenance stand or a hoist. - 6.
-Remove the front axle shaft, front wheel and side collars.
+On the left side, loosen and withdraw the front axle shaft, and remove the side collars and wheel.

-- 1. Attach the right and left side collars in their original locations on the wheel. - 2.
-On the left side, place the wheel between the fork legs and insert the front axle shaft to the end, through the left fork leg and wheel hub. - 3.
-Tighten the axle shaft.
+- 1. Attach the side collars to the wheel.

+- 2. On the left side, place the wheel between the fork legs and insert the front axle shaft to the end, through the left fork leg and wheel hub.

+- 3. Tighten the axle shaft.